ngircd/ngircd/doc/QuickStart.md

 Run the command `ngircd --configtest` to check the name of the configuration file which is used by default on your local system.

-In addition, ngIRCd supports further configuration file snippets in a "drop-in" directory which is configured with the `IncludeDir` variable in the `[Options]` section and has a built-in default value (like `/etc/ngircd/ngircd.conf.d/`).
+In addition, ngIRCd supports configuration file snippets in a "drop-in" directory which is configured with the `IncludeDir` variable in the `[Options]` section and has a built-in default value (like `/etc/ngircd/ngircd.conf.d/`).
-All configuration files must match `*.conf`.
+All configuration files matching the `*.conf` pattern are read-in from this directory after the main `ngircd.conf` file.

-It is a good idea to not edit a default `ngircd.conf` file but to create one ore more new files in this include directory, overriding the defaults as needed.
+It is a good idea to not edit the default `ngircd.conf` file but to create one ore more new files in this include directory, overriding the defaults as needed.
 This way you don't get any clashes when updating ngIRCd to newer releases.